bmrgcorp/erlcgo/README.md

    ```

 ## Contributing
 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Make sure to read our Code of Conduct before contributing.

 ## Support
 For support, bug reports, or feature requests, please: